3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Since the mid-1990’s most veterinary teaching hospitals have restructured their vaccination policies to increase the duration of some vaccines from one year to three years based on independent studies rather than on the studies used by the USDA for vaccine licensing.
 The American Association of Feline Practitioners has vaccination guidelines for cats living in different exposure situations and the American Animal Hospital Association has guidelines for dogs.
 These guidelines can be found at:

 It is important to realize that these are just guidelines and different regions and different pet lifestyles will justify modifications.
+For example, Leptospirosis vaccination is generally considered "non-core" but the Los Angeles County Health Dept has recommended that it be considered "core" for Los Angeles County after the substantial 2021 outbreak.

 To view the Mar Vista Animal Medical Center Vaccination policy and recommendations click here.